Kashi corridor: Section of locals unhappy over 'lost homes', demolition of iconic buildings | Entertainment

 On Monday, when the grand inauguration ceremony was underway at the temple complex, Singh sat lonely on a stone bench in a lane that meanders to the historic Manikarnika Ghat, where 'Moksha' is sought for the deceased.

-At times, he would watch the live broadcast of the program on his smartphone and then switch to another program or just put his handset aside.
+At times, he would watch the live broadcast of the programme on his smart phone and then switch to another programme or just put his handset aside.

 Singh showed pictures and videos of his house when it was intact, and a picture of an old family temple endowed with beautiful carvings, dedicated to Lord Ram, in the area.